New protests as Polish court seals divisive abortion ruling

 In Warsaw, protesters later marched through the city center to the ruling party's headquarters with signs of the leading “Women’s Strike” group and pro-LGBT rights rainbow flags.
 Like in last year's demonstrations, they defied Poland’s pandemic ban on gatherings.

 No violence was reported on either side.
-Last year's marches — some of which led to clashes with police — were highly critical of the ruling right-wing Law and Justice party.
+Some of last year's marches led to clashes with police.

 “The government is trying to cover up its incompetence (in dealing with the pandemic) and is doing that in a cynical way,” Civic Platform leader Borys Budka tweeted.